kkazimierska/docker-k8s-training/kubernetes/Services101/README.md

 ## Deploying  a Kubernetes Service

 Like all other Kubernetes objects, a Service can be defined using a YAML or JSON file that contains the necessary definitions (they can also be created using just the command line, but this is not the recommended practice).
-Let’s create a NodeJS service definition.
+Let’s create a nginx service definition.
 It may look like the following:

 ```
 cd kubernetes/Services101